yoctopuce/yoctolib_es/README.md

 the base URL in `jspm.browser.js`), and open `inventory.html` in your browser through your HTTP server.

-Note that our pre-transpiled library code is optimized for running quickly with recent JS engines (Chrome 47, FireFox 45, Opera 36, Edge 13, Safari 9).
+Note that our pre-transpiled library code is optimized for running quickly with recent JS engines (Chrome 47, Firefox 45, Opera 36, Edge 13, Safari 9).
 If you need to support older browsers, you can import our library in source form rather than pre-transpiled form.
 This will takes a bit longer to load initially, but will then run on any EcmaScript-5 browser.
 In order to do so, in the `demo.js` code, change the import statement as below to point to the source library: